-An intangible asset arising from development costs
+Intangible assets arising from development costs

-The Company devotes itself to developing and constructing a unique system architecture and contributes significant R&D efforts in development of embedded processor IPs and hardware/software developing platforms.
+The Company devotes itself to developing and constructing unique system architectures and contributes significant research and development ("R&D") efforts in development of embedded processor IPs and hardware/software developing platforms.
 Therefore, the Company determined to capitalize the expenditures during development phases of certain R&D projects.
-Net carrying value of intangible assets arising from development recognized by the Company was NT\$611,186 thousand as of December 31, 2022, NT\$394,075 thousand of which was recognized during the year.
-Both amounts are significant to the Company.
+Net carrying value of intangible assets arising from development recognized by the Company was NT\$1,126,949 thousand as of December 31, 2023, of which NT\$728,653 thousand was recognized during the year.
+Both amounts are material to the Company.
 In order to meet all of the capitalization criteria, the Company's management performed assessments on each individual project based on the internal and external information available, which involved management judgement and assumptions.
 Therefore, we considered this a key audit matter.